HwWobbe/DefinitiveData-DeltaAlerts/README.md

       * its beginning to look very likely
         * assume this is so - at least for now
           * still a FAIL - in spite of the leading spaces
+            * deeper indentation finally made it work.
+              * this now allows Cascades

 * parends may be triggering the "COPY" offer